{Click here for Past Events}

 with MELANIE McCOMB

 Artificial Intelligence seems to be able to do everything from producing digital images to creating songs.
 It can also help your family history research.
 In this lecture.
 Melanie McComb will discuss exciting possibilities for using AI to support your research—including assistance with report writing, digitally restoring photos, and more.
 And she will address aspects of AI that we should be cautious of, such as accuracy and copyright concerns.
-Melanie McComb, a senior genealogist at American Ancestors, is also an international lecturer who teaches on various genealogy topics.
-An honorary fellow of the Massachusetts Historical Society, she has written for American Ancestors Magazine and Fifty Plus Advocate.
-She is also a blogger, known as The Shamrock Genealogist.

 Saturday, September 19, 2026

-Tracing Irish Ancestors to Ireland
+Tracing Irish Ancestors from America to Ireland

 with SUSAN McKEE